E12 European long distance path: Italy

 The E12 path is still under construction in Italy and many of the trail markings are not yet finished.
 Markup sections have been created in the area surrounding Mount Etna.
 However, the southernmost section of the E12 path in Italy is not yet complete, due to there being "no economic resources to support the works".

 The organisation responsible for the E12 path in Italy is La Federazione Italiana Escursionismo (FIE Italia).

 Slovenia

 The E12 path in Slovenia begins in Škofije (border with Italy) and finishes in Sečovlje (border with Croatia).
 The path follows the route of the Slovenian mountain trail to Hrvatini and down to Ankaran.
-The E12 path joins the E6 path in Belevdere and continues along the coast until reaching the Slovenia-Croatia border.
+The E12 path joins the E6 path in Belvedere and continues along the coast until reaching the Slovenia-Croatia border.
 The E12 path in Slovenia is 50km in length, equivalent to "3 days easy walking."

 The organisations responsible for the E12 path in Slovenia are the: Planinska zveza Slovenije/Alpine Association of Slovenia and KEUPS (Komisija za evropske pešpoti v Sloveniji).